rparnas/sicp-ex/readme.md

 # Features
 * One stub file per exercise including the exercise prompt as a plaintext scheme comment.
-* Reset the global enviornment quickly.
+* Build exercises answers on one another while avoiding copy-pasting code.
-* Ensure the global enviornment only has the context of the exercise being worked on.
+* Reset the global environment to the context of any single exercise without moving through the commit history.

 # Instructions

-Checkout this repository, `sicp-ex`.
-Write the answers to each exercise in its respective file under the `\exercises\` directory.
-Start your interpreter using the provided bash script `ex` in the repository root, passing the name of your interpreter like `.\ex scheme` or `.\ex racket`.
-This starts your interpreter and gives you full access to the utilities provided in `ex.ss`.
-These utilities are functions meant to be available to every exercise.
+1. Checkout this repository, `sicp-ex`.
+2. Write answers to each exercise in the files at `\exercises\`.
+3. Start your interpreter using the bash script `ex` in the repository root, passing the name of your interpreter like `.\ex scheme` or `.\ex racket`.
+This provides access to the utilities in `ex.ss` which are functions available to every exercise.
 Feel free to add your own.

-At the top of your exercise file you may load the contents of previous exercises using `load-ex` like `(load-ex "2.83")`.
-This displays the list of files loaded to help you keep track of the relationship between your exercise answers.
-It also avoids polluting the global environment with unecessary content.

-To load an exercise and reset the global enviornment completely, run `load-ex` with the additional #t parameter like `(load-ex "2.83" #t)`.
-This allows you to effectively roll back to any exercise, even if its content is loaded and built on in subsequent exercises.
+4. In each exercise file, optionally load the contents of a previous exercise by adding `load-ex` to the source code of that file like `(load-ex "2.82")`.
+5. Reset your interpreter to the context of any given exercise by invoking `load-ex` in the REPL with the additional parameter #t like `(load-ex "2.83" #t)`.
+This is useful for jumping forward or backward between exercises or for clearing the global environment of test expressions or traces.

 # Details
 ## Exercise Files